hannobraun/caterpillar/daily.md

 These are my daily thoughts on Caterpillar.
 If you have any questions, comments, or feedback, please [get in touch](mailto:hello@hannobraun.com).

+## 2024-05-20

+I plan to develop Caterpillar to the point that I prefer it over other options, independently of my desire to improve it further.
+That introduces its own risk:
+I might create a product that only I like, but that nobody else will want to use.

+But I'm not too worried about that.
+I don't think I'm that special, that my tastes and preferences are truly unique.
+And of course my personal seal of approval isn't the last word.
+Once others start using the language (or try to), I can incorporate their feedback.

+However, having something that I genuinely want to use, will hopefully be a strong start.
+I think adjusting course from there, to make the language more palatable to others, will be more productive than trying to please everybody in the first place.

 ## 2024-05-19

 Right now, I'm focused on addressing technical risks to Caterpillar's success.